Quick Answer: AI Agents for Sales

 For inbound teams, a custom sales chatbot can still be the best starting point.
 It can answer common questions, qualify intent, route high-fit inquiries, and collect context before a human joins.
 That is a focused fit for AI chatbot development when the primary surface is website, product, portal, or support conversation.

-Sales agents become more valuable when the workflow crosses tools: CRM, calendar, email, call notes, enrichment, support tickets, product usage, and proposal systems.
+Sales agents become more valuable when the workflow crosses tools: CRM, calendar, email, call notes, enrichment, support tickets, product usage, proposal systems, and analytics.
 At that point, the architecture should include permissions, logging, retries, and clear handoff states.

 Governance, Compliance, and Deliverability